Glitch hits Nasdaq system at centre of trading outage

 | NEW YORK

-NEW YORK Nasdaq OMX Group said the system at the center of the Nasdaq exchange's three-hour trading halt on August 22 had a six-minute outage on Wednesday for a small number of stock symbols, but the issue had been resolved and trading was not affected.
+NEW YORK Nasdaq OMX Group said the system at the centre of the Nasdaq exchange's three-hour trading halt on August 22 had a six minute outage on Wednesday for a small number of stock symbols, but the issue had been resolved and trading was not affected.

 The Securities Information Processor (SIP), which receives all traffic on quotes and orders for Nasdaq stocks, was down between 11:35 a.m. and 11:41 a.m.
 Eastern time for symbols from PC through SPZ, the exchange operator said in a note to traders.